THE CAMBRIDGE UNIVERSITY DOCTOR WHO SOCIETY CONSTITUTION

 (1) The Society shall hold an Annual General Meeting (AGM) during each Academic year.
 The AGM shall be held in Cambridge between the midpoint and end of Lent Full Term.
 All Members shall be entitled to attend and vote at any General Meeting.
 At least fourteen days written notice shall be given to members before the AGM;

-(2) The High Council shall submit Minutes of the last Annual General Meeting, Minutes of any Extraordinary General Meetings held since the last AGM, and the Society’s Accounts for the preceding year for the AGM to approve, elect the High Council for the year ahead, and conduct such other business as is necessary by the procedures outlined in section 6 of this constitution;
+(2) The High Council shall submit Minutes of the last Annual General Meeting, Minutes of any Extraordinary General Meetings held since the last AGM, and the Society’s Accounts for the preceding year for the AGM to approve, elect the High Council for the year ahead, and conduct such other business as is necessary by the procedures outlined in section 5 of this constitution;

 5. PROCEDURE AT GENERAL MEETINGS:

-(2) Motions shall be of two sorts, Ordinary and special Resolutions.
-Special resolutions are binding on the committee; Ordinary resolutions are considered advisory;
+(2) Motions shall be of two sorts, Ordinary and Special Resolutions.
+Special resolutions are binding on the committee; Ordinary Resolutions are considered advisory;

-(3) Special resolutions must be announced to the members a minimum of seven days in advance of an AGM.
-Ordinary resolutions may be proposed on the day of a General Meeting.
-Provided both the proposer and chair agree, a Special resolution may be amended by Ordinary resolution before being passed;
+(3) Special Resolutions must be announced to the members a minimum of seven days in advance of an AGM.
+Ordinary Resolutions may be proposed on the day of a General Meeting.
+Provided both the proposer and chair agree, a Special Resolution may be amended by Ordinary Resolution before being passed;

-(5) The First Law of Time may not be amended, even by Special resolution;
+(5) The First Law of Time may not be amended, even by Special Resolution;

 6. FINANCIAL MATTERS: